mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 ## Deleting an instance record

 Note: This is only a soft delete.
-When a record is set for deletion, the instance will be Suppressed from discovery and Staff suppressed.
+When a record is set for deletion, the instance will be flagged Set for deletion, Suppressed from discovery and Staff suppressed.
+A warning message will also display at the top of the instance.
 If the instance source is MARC, then the MARC LDR 05 will be set to "d".

 1. [Find the instance](#searching-for-a-record) you want to delete and select it.
 2. In the **Instance record details** pane, click **Actions \> Set record for deletion**.